Teach Your Children to Avoid Stranger Danger

 Typical Dangers that You Must be Watchful For as a Parent

-- 1Bullying.There are cases where even if your child does not know the bully, he or she can still get bullied.
-Therefore, as a parent, you need to be watchful of the people your child actually interacts with.
-If, for example, they are playing in a playground, observe whether their interaction with the other kids leaves them a positive experience or not.
-If it's negative, you should pull your child out of that area because there will be no benefits for your child to continue staying in that place.Advertisement
+- 1There are cases where even if your child does not know the bully, he or she can still be bullied.
+As a parent, you need to be watchful of the people your child interacts with, both online, and in actuality.
+If, for example, they are playing in a playground, observe whether or not their interaction with the other kids leaves them a positive experience or not.
+If it's negative, you should pull your child out of that area because there will be no benefits to your child to continue staying in that place.Bullying.Advertisement

 Questions and Answers